japinell/KU-CBC-Homework-11-Note-Taker/README.md

 ## Your Task

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
+Modify starter code to create a Note Taker application that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
+Deploy the entire application to Heroku.

 ## User Story